f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab3.rst

 Exercise 3.2 – Application Deletion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The application owner has informed Paula that the application is no longer needed and needs to be deleted from.
-Paula will use an AS3 declaration and BIG-IQ to remove the previously added application from the BIG-IPs.
+The application owner has informed Paul that the application is no longer needed and needs to be deleted from.
+Paul will use an AS3 declaration and BIG-IQ to remove the previously added application from the BIG-IPs.

 1. Navigate to the **Templates** page and review *(Agility 2020) Delete_AS3_App*